scious/documentation/docs/bask/latest.md

 Specify the plugin you want to work on with Bask.

 - Options are populated from a dropdown list showing the Bask compatible workspace folders
-- If no option is available, return explanation for how to get options listed in the dropdown.
+- If no option is available, return explanation for how to get options listed in the dropdown (add bask compatible folders to the workspace or run bask pull)
+- Once plugin is specified, persist this value across sessions as `current_plugin`

 ### `Bask Which Plugin`